Collateral circulation: Heart

 Another example in humans and some other animals is after an acute myocardial infarction (heart attack).
 Collateral circulation in the heart tissue will sometimes bypass the blockage in the main artery and supply enough oxygenated blood to enable the cardiac tissue to survive and recover.

 Eye

 After central retinal vein occlusion, neovascularization may restore some blood flow to the retina, but the new vessels' bulk also presents a risk of causing acute glaucoma by blocking the drainage of aqueous humour.
 Collateral circulation is created (within months) around the blocked central vein via a generally winding path, usually from a branch vein to the choroid.

+Hand

+The circulatory system of the human hand features extensive collateral circulation in the form of the deep and superficial palmar arches, and the proper palmar digital arteries of the digits, with the exception of the thumb, which has its blood supplied by the princeps pollicis artery.
+As each finger has two proper digital arteries, blood can be supplied to specific digits if one of the two is injured.